 Our mission is to make the world a happier and healthier place by reminding people about the importance of face to face social connection and inspiring them to take action.

-A global movement that has generated stronger and healthier communities by igniting authentic social connections.
+A global movement that has generated stronger and healthier society by igniting authentic social connections.

 Authentic, Collaborative, Inspiring, Creative, Fun, Inclusive